(Except for Canada, Mexico, or the adjacent islands for which different rules apply.)

 - Valid American J-1 Visa.
 A valid J-1 visa stamped in your passport.

 - Valid Form DS-2019.
-A new Form DS-2019 or your current Form DS-2019 which has been signed for travel in the lower right hand corner within 1 year by your sponsor.
+A new Form DS-2019 or your current Form DS-2019 which has been signed for travel in the lower right hand corner within 12 months by your sponsor.
 If MIT is your sponsor you will need the signature of an ISO advisor in the International Students Office, otherwise you need to contact your visa sponsor.
+(NOTE: Students on authorized periods of J-1 Academic Training after completion of degree would require a travel signature from the ISO within 6 months of the planned date of re-entry to the U.S.).

 - Documentation of MIT enrollment (letter from department, unofficial transcript, MIT ID card, etc.)